Chemotherapy Pump Can Treat Patients with Metastatic Colorectal Cancer to the Liver

 Duke Surgeons’ Expertise with HAI Pumps

 Drs.
-Lidsky and Allen and their Duke colleagues have implanted more than 100 pumps in people with liver metastases from colorectal cancer since they started offering the procedure in conjunction with whole-body chemotherapy in late 2018.
-In many cases, they also work alongside Duke surgical oncologist Sabino Zani, MD, who uses minimally invasive techniques, including robotic surgical approaches to implant the pump.
+Lidsky and Allen and their Duke colleagues have implanted more than 200 pumps in people with liver metastases from colorectal cancer since they started offering the procedure in conjunction with whole-body chemotherapy in late 2018.
+In many cases, they use a robotic approach to implant the pump, a technique that was brought to Duke with the help and expertise of surgical oncologist Sabino Zani, MD.
 The minimally invasive approach, which requires smaller incisions than traditional surgery, allows people to spend less time in the hospital, and recover faster.